 There is a misconception that taking impotence medicine will increase sexual vigour and heighten performance, however this is not the case as it is a medication that must be prescribed by a doctor.
 It can also interact with other medications so its important to get a recommendation from a medical professional before consuming any ED medication.

 What Are the Legal Alternatives to Kamagra?

 The claimed active ingredient in Kamagra is Sildenafil Citrate.
 However, as stated before, in counterfeit medication you never known for sure that is what you are actually putting into your body.
-We always recommend only buying medication online from reputable, licensed online doctor and pharmacies such as e-Surgery, which are regulated and safe.
+We always recommend only buying medication online from reputable, licensed online pharmacies such as e-Surgery, which are regulated and safe.
 This way you are certain to receive the correct active ingredient at a safe dose.
 Sildenafil can be purchased online for as little as £7.50, therefore there is no reason to risk buy fake drugs like Kamagra on dodgy unlicensed websites.

 Want to know more?
 Learn more about Buying Kamagra online.

 e-Surgery is a UK based online prescriber and pharmacy that cares.
 We care about health, we care about the environment, and we care about you.
 We want to modernize sustainable healthcare and empower you to take control of your health, your way.

 At e-Surgery, we offer a completely free Ask-a-Pharmacist service, making it quick and easy to get advice from a registered Pharmacist.
 Let us know if you have any additional questions, we are here to help!

 Here at e-Surgery, we take the utmost care in providing accurate and well-sourced blog content on a variety of healthcare topics.

 Our blog content is never intended as a substitute for professional medical advice.
 Always consult with your GP or healthcare professional if you have any personal healthcare questions.